Skip to main content

 • Use the exact light positions on your console when comparing what’s flashing, because the service-mode features in this video are tied to this specific light configuration.

-• Look for the hidden manufacturer manual (technician sheet) near the back left corner of the washer.
+• Look for the hidden technician sheet near the back left corner of the washer.

 • Tilt the washer against a wall and check underneath that back left corner for the manual.